Background and activities

 - Sustainable business models innovation

-Bibri is the author of three recent books: two in the field of ubiquitous computing and one in the field of smart sustainable urban development.
-Also, he has occasionally been working on his fourth book in parallel with his doctoral studies.
+Bibri is the author of four books: the first two in the field of ubiquitous computing, the third in the field of smart sustainable urban planning and development, and the fourth is forthcoming.
 The titles of these books are as follows:

 1. The Human Face of Ambient Intelligence: Cognitive, Emotional, Affective, Behavioral and Conversational Aspects (525 pages), Springer, 07/2015.

 2. The Shaping of Ambient Intelligence and the Internet of Things: Historico–epistemic, Socio–cultural, Politico–institutional and Eco–environmental Dimensions (301 pages), Springer, 11/2015.